TechnoBureau/technobureau.github.io/_posts/2017/1/2017-01-01-complete-references-of-linux-system-users-and-groups.md

 - linux users
 - linux groups
 - overview of linux user
 description: "Linux/Unix operating systems have the ability to multitask in a manner similar to other operating systems.
-However, Linux’s major difference from other operating systems is its ability to have multiple users.
+However, Linux's major difference from other operating systems is its ability to have multiple users.
 Linux was designed to allow more than one user to have access to the system at the same time.
 The user of the system is either a human being or an account used by specific applications identified by a unique numerical identification number called user ID (UID).
 Users within a group can have read permissions, write permissions, execute permissions or any combination of read/write/execute permissions for files owned by that group"
 ---